nilp0inter/gopass-double-banger/README.md

 This script loads a Yubikey with OATH secrets from a gopass store subfolder which secrets are stored with gopass-double-banger.

+Requires the `ykman` command line tool to be installed.

 ```console
 $ nix run .#bootstrap-yk-oath
 Usage: bootstrap-yk-oath <YK_DEVICE> <TOTP_PATH>